shellhub-io/shellhub/README.md

 ### :arrows_counterclockwise: SSH port forwarding

 ShellHub allows you to securely forward TCP traffic from a local port on your machine to a remote port on a device behind the ShellHub gateway.
-This can be useful for a variety of purposes, such as accessing remote services.
+This can be useful for a variety of purposes, such as accessing remote services that are not directly accessible from your local machine, securely transferring data between two hosts over an untrusted network and use SOCKS Proxy.

 ### :key: Public-key authentication